 Small Wars demand the highest type of leadership directed by intelligence, resourcefulness, and ingenuity.
 Small Wars are conceived in uncertainty, are conducted often with precarious responsibility and doubtful authority, under indeterminate orders lacking specific instructions.

 The “three block war” construct employed by General Krulak is exceptionally useful in describing the tactical and operational challenges of a Small War and of many urban operations.
 Its only shortcoming is that is so useful that it is often mistaken as a definition or as a type of operation.

 We’d like to deploy a primer on Small Wars that provides more depth than this brief section.
 Your suggestions and contributions of content are welcome.

 Who Are Those Guys?

 Small Wars Journal is NOT a government, official, or big corporate site.
 It is run by Small Wars Foundation, a non-profit corporation, for the benefit of the Small Wars community of interest.
-The site principals are Dave Dilegge (Editor-in-Chief), Bill Nagle (Publisher), Robert Haddick (Managing Editor) and Peter Munson (Editor).
-Dilegge and Nagle, along with Daniel Kelly, serve as the Small Wars Foundation Board of Directors.
+The site principals are Dave Dilegge (Editor-in-Chief) and Bill Nagle (Publisher), and it would not be possible without the support of myriad volunteers as well as authors who care about this field and contribute their original works to the community.
 We do this in our spare time, because we want to.
 McDonald’s pays more.
-But we’d rather work to advance our noble profession than try to super-size your order or interest you in a delicious hot apple pie.
+But we’d rather work to advance our noble profession than watch TV, try to super-size your order, or interest you in a delicious hot apple pie.
 If and when you’re not flipping burgers, please join us.